trailblazer/trailblazer/README.md

 require 'trailblazer/autoloading'
 ```

-to any file in your application (suggest to add on _config/initializers/trailblazer.rb_) and these files will be "automatically" loaded.
+to `config/initializers/trailblazer.rb` and files will be "automatically" loaded.